 5.Home from Home feeling

 Healthcare facilities, especially care homes are trying to move away from an institutional look and feel to create a more homely atmosphere.
-It is therefore essential to have carpet wherever possible.
+Therefore when considering your dementia flooring options it's essential to have carpet wherever possible.
 The Equinox and Economix ranges provide a subtle colour bank which helps designers to specify various room scenes and create a domestic environment.
 In addition to colour, the texture of carpet within care facilities is important and should be relatively flat to allow for shuffling and the use of walking aids, wheelchairs and trolleys.

-Guidance from the University of Stirling suggests that carpet should be laid in bedrooms of care homes and advises that vinyl should not be laid in bedrooms unless necessary.
+Guidance from the University of Stirling's DSDC suggests that carpet should be laid in bedrooms of care homes and advises that vinyl should not be laid in bedrooms unless necessary.

 For more information about our range of healthcare carpets and their suitability for use within Dementia inclusive environments visit our Healthcare Carpet page.
 Alternatively, download our Design for Dementia Guide.